ivan0010wang/ivan0010wang.github.io/README.md

 ### 2020-02-29
       1. wrote the function to properly display score when a restaurant is clicked;
       2. wrote the function to show 3 restaurants with highest score.
+### Most/Least Proud Moments
+      Most: Putting pieces of code together can make some of the functions work!
+      Least: Having errors in my console and could not figure out why...

 ## Kevin:
 ### 2020-02-24